-28. A person who has been suspended or whose name has been removed from the register is disqualified from carrying on his or her profession as a registered language practitioner and his or her registration certificate is considered to have been cancelled until the period of suspension has expired or until his or her name has been restored to the register by the Council.
+27. A person who has been suspended or whose name has been removed from the register is disqualified from carrying on his or her profession as a registered language practitioner and his or her registration certificate is considered to have been cancelled until the period of suspension has expired or until his or her name has been restored to 30 the register by the Council.

-Right to appeal 40
+Right to appeal

-- 29. (1) A person who is aggrieved by a decision of the Council may within 90 days of the decision, appeal to the Minister in the prescribed manner prior to instituting legal proceedings to review such a decision. - (2) A notice of the appeal must be given within 90 days from the date on which such decision was given or when such decision came to his or her knowledge.
+28. (1) A person who is aggrieved by a decision of the Council may within one month of the decision, appeal to the Minister in the prescribed manner prior to approaching any competent court to review such a decision.

+(2) A notice of the appeal must be given within one month from the date on which such decision was given.